Taking one word at a

 You can do that with one hand behind your back because you only need five fingers!

-Also see Defining the Chihuahua - 9 important points for judges or breeders
+Also see 9 important points of Defining breed type in the Chihuahua, for judges or breeders